Name: Siyukhov Inver Ruslanovich

 Case History

-Operational-search measures against Inver Siyukhov from Maykop have been conducted, presumably, since 2018.
+Operational-investigative measures against Inver Siyukhov from Maykop have been carried out, presumably, since 2018.
 In April 2021, the believer’s house was searched.
-The man was arrested and placed in a pre-trial detention center, where he spent 2 years and 10 months.
-The investigation considered the holding of religious meetings using the Internet to be the organization of the activities of an extremist organization.
+He was arrested and placed in a pretrial detention center.
+The investigation considered the holding of religious meetings using the Internet to be organizing the activity of an extremist organization.
 In September 2021, Siyukhov’s case went to court.
-At the hearings, several witnesses were confused in their testimonies, their words differed from the information from the interrogation protocols.
-Also at the hearings it turned out that the psycholinguistic examination, on which the accusation is based, was conducted by expert Ruslan Levinsky, who does not have the proper qualifications.
-In February 2024, the prosecutor requested a sentence of 9 years in prison for the peaceful believer.
-The court sentenced the believer to 6 years in a penal colony.
+At the hearings, several witnesses mixed up their testimonies, and their words differed from the information from the interrogation protocols.
+At the hearings it also turned out that the psycholinguistic expert study, on which the charge was based, was carried out by an expert without the appropriate qualification.
+In February 2024, the prosecutor requested a sentence of 9 years in a penal colony for the peaceful believer.
+A month later, the court sentenced the believer to 6 years in a penal colony.
+In March 2025, the court of appeal upheld the verdict.